Builditluc/wiki-tui/docs/contributing/develop-code.md

 * feat: A new feature
 * fix: A bug fix
 * docs: Documentation only changes
-* style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+* style: Changes that do not affect the meaning of the code (white space, formatting, missing semi-colons, etc)
 * refactor: A code change that neither fixes a bug nor adds a feature
 * perf: A code change that improves performance
 * test: Adding missing or correcting existing tests
 * chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

+The `subject` field should summarize the changes made in the commit.
+It always begins with a verb and uses the imperative, and present tense.
+The first letter should be uppercase and have no dot (.) at the end.

 ## Push and the PR